youhgo/WFAPP/ressources/documentation/how_to_install.md

 ```

 This change means all files in `/home/hro/Documents/working_zone/shared/` on your machine will be accessible by Docker.
-Every output from WAPP will be written is this directory and subdirectories.
+Every output from APP will be written is this directory and subdirectories.

 ---

 ## ▶️ Build and Run

-From the WAPP directory, run the following command to build and launch the entire application:
+From the APP directory, run the following command to build and launch the entire application:

 `docker compose build`